 Back to Freediving.
 Remember, how breath-hold looks like?
 Relaxations breathing, breath-hold itself, and recovery breathing after.

 Relaxation breathing can vary among freedivers, and we like to experiment with it.
 And some freedivers intentionally or unintentionally can do hyperventilation instead of relaxation breathing.

-Why someone would do it intentionally?
+Why would someone do it intentionally?
 Is it an attempt to bring more O2?
-Unlikely, since the vast majority of O2 in your body is already connected with hemoglobin and this is not going to be affected by manipulation with breathing.
+Unlikely, since the vast majority of O2 in your body is already connected with hemoglobin, this will not be affected by manipulation with breathing.

-But why hyperventilation is not a good idea for Freedivers?
+But why is hyperventilation is not a good idea for Freedivers?

 2. Lower CO2.
 Think about your urge to breathe as an alarm clock.
-When you have it, consider it as a signal that you might come close to your hypoxic limit.
-If you remove too much CO2 by hyperventilation than you can come too close to your hypoxic limit and have a Black Out.
+When you have it, consider it a signal that you might come close to your hypoxic limit.
+If you remove too much CO2 by hyperventilation, you can come too close to your hypoxic limit and have a Black Out.

-3. Also, when you remove too much CO2, it will increase the blood pH level, making it alkaline.
-It will lead to cerebral vasoconstriction (constriction of the blood vessels in your brain) and as a result – less blood, less O2 is going to be delivered to the brain.
+3. Also, removing too much CO2 will increase the blood pH level, making it alkaline.
+It will lead to cerebral vasoconstriction (constriction of the blood vessels in your brain), and as a result – less blood, less O2 will be delivered to the brain.

 4. Hyperventilation suppresses the Bohr Effect.
 The presence of CO2 makes an easier O2 release from hemoglobin.
-If CO2 goes down, this mechanism is not working that good anymore.
+If CO2 goes down, this mechanism is not working that well anymore.

 Bottom line – hyperventilation should be avoided by beginner and intermediate freedivers by all means!
-It doesn’t give you any benefits but put under unnecessary risk.
+It doesn’t give you any benefits but puts you at unnecessary risk.

 First Freediving course is over (if you haven’t done it yet – check here for more details), you are happy and willing to train more to become a better Freediver.
 The big question – how to train?